maxineattobrah/portfolio/final_project_part_2_maxineattobrah.md

 # Moodboards / personas
 > If you did this optional part, include details here.
 Otherwise remove this section

+I dedecided to create a persona for a sneakerhead.
+Steve is passionate about sneakers.
+He wasnts to start reselling sneakers.

 <div width="100%" height="100%">
   <embed src="Sneakerhead_Persona.pdf" width="800" height="800">